mooperd/new-skill-sprint-website/skill-sprint.md

 <span class="image right"><img src="{{ "/images/gears.png" | absolute_url }}" alt="" /></span>

 A Skill Sprint is an intense real-world learning experience for teams looking to embrace new technologies.
+During a Skill Sprint the particiapnts learn new skills by directly delivering something to their organisation.
 The discipline is based on research by a number of academics into the way people learn.

 Skill Sprints can be used as a way of introducing people to tech - providing them a way of delivering their "first value" to their organisation whilst learning in their real environment.
 Skill Sprints can also help established development teams effectivly adopt new techniques or technologies such as DevOps or Kubernetes.